Skip to main content

 Destination Wedding Adaptations in St. Lucia

-St. Lucia destination weddings attract 3,000-4,000 international couples annually, generating $30-50 million USD in tourism revenue.
+St. Lucia destination weddings attract thousands of international couples annually, making the island a significant wedding tourism destination.
 These celebrations adapt traditional elements for international guests while maintaining authentic Caribbean character.

 Legal Requirements for International Couples

 Marriage requirements for non-residents include just 2 days on-island for standard licenses or same-day express options, making St. Lucia more accessible than many Caribbean destinations.
-Total legal fees range from $150-$350 USD compared to $60-$100 for Las Vegas ceremonies.
+This accessibility rivals Dominican wedding destinations.

 Destination wedding logistics: